magento/devdocs/guides/v2.1/contributor-guide/contributing_dod.md

 Code to cover:

-* must cover all new code files (or whatever qualifies as "new").
+* Must cover all new code files (or whatever qualifies as "new").

 Expected code coverage: must cover all applicable files in entire code base.